FaizanImran-blip/transformer-sentiment-classifier/README.md

 # 🚀 BERT Sentiment Analysis Pipeline

-An end-to-end **sentiment analysis pipeline** built using **BERT** and PyTorch.
+This project is a simple **end-to-end sentiment analysis pipeline** built using BERT and PyTorch.
-This project processes raw tweet data and classifies sentiment using pretrained embeddings and a custom neural network.
+The goal was to take raw tweet data, clean it, convert it into embeddings using a pretrained model, and then classify sentiment using a custom neural network.

 ---

 ## 📌 Features

-* Text preprocessing (cleaning tweets)
+* Basic text preprocessing (cleaning tweets)
 * Tokenization using BERT tokenizer
-* Embedding extraction via pretrained BERT
+* Embedding extraction using pretrained BERT
-* Custom classification model (PyTorch)
+* Simple classification layer (PyTorch)
-* Training & inference pipeline
+* Full pipeline from data → training → prediction

 ---